camspiers/silverstripe-haml/README.md

 }
 ```

+Currently SilverStripe haml is in development so it isn't available through packagist (nor are my customisations needs from `MtHaml` and `colors.php`).

 After completing this step, navigate in Terminal or similar to the SilverStripe root directory and run `composer install` or `composer update` depending on whether or not you have composer already in use.

-##Usage
+##Overview

+SilverStripe haml is implemented by compiling `ss.haml` files into `.ss` template files.
+In haml you can implement anything you can in straight `.ss` files.

+SilverStripe haml provides two main mechanisms for compilation:

+* A grunt build process which uses `grunt-contrib-watch` to watch your `.ss.haml` files for changes and compile when changed.
+* A SilverStripe controller executable via `sake` or url.

+##Getting started

-Create a folder called `haml` in your current theme.
+To get started, create a folder called `haml` in your current theme.

 	themes/mytheme/haml

-In this folder you should replicate the same folder and file structure as in `themes/mytheme/templates`
+In this folder you should replicate the same folder and file structure as you would in `themes/mytheme/templates`

 For example: